Visualizing Asian Cities

 The final category asked students to investigate cities as places for Dreams and creativity.
 Are cities conducive for dreams and whose dreams, are dreams fulfilled?

-We selected 15 photos, 5 in each category, that provide interesting and creative takes on the different themes.
+15 photos, 5 in each category, that provide interesting and creative takes on the different themes were selected.
 The criteria were: relevance to the contest/category; creativity and originality; and composition and overall impression